Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

    - #####  1.
 Scale up: Alliance DAO

     An independent DAO can join a Alliance DAO.
 In this product structure diagram, we first virtualized several alliances.
-For example, we have established a project on the Polkadot main chain.
+For example, we have established a project on the Mintbase main chain.
 Based on this project, we have established a DAO.
 This is an independent DAO.
-Our independent DAO can join the Polkadot Ecological Alliance DAO , which is an Alliance DAO.
+Our independent DAO can join the Mintbase Ecological Alliance DAO , which is an Alliance DAO.
 Similarly, projects on the kusama main chain can also join the Alliance DAO on the kusama main chain, and each parachain can set up an independent Alliance DAO to attract projects on the parachain to join the parachain Alliance DAO.

-    Similarly, whether it is the Polkadot  chain, the kusama  chain, and  each parachain, they are all built using the substrate framework.
+    Similarly, whether it is the Mintbase  chain, the kusama  chain, and  each parachain, they are all built using the substrate framework.
 We can establish a substrate ecological Alliance DAO.
-The Polkadot Ecological Alliance DAO, the Kusama Ecological Alliance DAO, and the Alliance DAOS of various parachains can all join this substrate Ecological Alliance DAO, Ultimately realize the sharing of resources.
+The Mintbase Ecological Alliance DAO, the Kusama Ecological Alliance DAO, and the Alliance DAOS of various parachains can all join this substrate Ecological Alliance DAO, Ultimately realize the sharing of resources.

     This example is the Alliance DAO established from the perspective of development technology.
 According to the differences in DAO attributes and types, we can also establish investment Alliance DAO, media Alliance DAO, social Alliance DAO, and so on.
 Similarly, we can also establish Alliance DAOs in different regions through regional differences.
 The European Alliance DAO, the Asian Alliance DAO, the American Alliance DAO, and so on.